sunilrpandey/utils/linux/linux_commands.md

 - ls - ls(by size)
 - ls -i // inode number associated with file
 - ln (another link to file, need to explore)
+- ls -x, -u(access tieme)
+- ls -d (forces listing of directory)
+- ls -F lists exes with *, dir with / and symbolic link with @

 ## Permissions
 read (4), write(2) execute(1)